psf/pyperf/doc/perf.rst

     python3 -m pip install perf

 It installs the ``six`` dependency if needed.
-On Python 2.7, the ``statistics`` dependency is installed: backport of Python 3.4 `statistics module
+On Python 2.7, the ``statistics`` dependency is also installed: backport of Python 3.4 `statistics module
 <https://docs.python.org/dev/library/statistics.html>`_.

 If you get the error ``'install_requires' must be a string ...`` or